 Depending on the details of your stay abroad, you may still be covered by your country's plan.
 If you're going to be settling in for longer, make sure you and your family have adequate coverage in your new home.
 In some cases, the public system will take you a long way.
 In others, you'll need your own private coverage right from the start.

-Here's a comparison of health systems in Canada, Australia, Singapore, the UK and the US so you can see just how differently things work around the world.
+Here's a comparison of health systems in Canada, Australia, Singapore, the United Kingdom and the United States.

 The government also encourages Australians to supplement their healthcare with private health insurance policies.
 This then covers co-payments for large medical bills, major medical emergencies and treatments that aren't covered under the Medicare policy.